 80.3 No dividend may be declared or paid unless it is in accordance with members' respective rights.
-80.4 Unless the members' resolution to declare or director's decision to a dividend, or the terms on which shares are issued, specify otherwise, it shall be paid by reference to each member's holding of shares on the date of the resolution or decision to declare or pay it.
-80.5 If the Company's share capital is divided into different classes, no interim dividend may be paid on shares carrying deferred or non- preferred rights if, at the time of payment, any preferential dividend is in arrears.
+80.4 Unless the members' resolution to declare or director's decision to a dividend, or the terms on which shares are issued, specify otherwise, it shall be paid by reference to each member's holding of shares on the date of the resolution or decision to declare or pay it. · ' 80.5 If the Company's share capital is divided into different classes, no interim dividend may be paid on shares carrying deferred or non- preferred rights if, at the time of payment, any preferential dividend is in arrears.
 80.6 The directors may pay at intervals any dividend payable at a fixed rate if it appears to them that the profits available for distribution justify the payment.
-90.7 If the directors act in good faith, they shall not incur 80.7 If the directors act in good faith, they shall not incur any liability to the holders of shares conferring preferred rights for any loss they may suffer by the lawfully payment of an interim dividend on shares with deferred or non- preferred rights with deferred of non-preferred rights 81 Calculation of dividends 81.1 Exc ept as otherwise provided by these Article or the its attached to shares, all dividends shall be- 81.1.1 declared and paid according to the amounts paid up on the shares on which the dividend is paid; and 81.2 apportioned and paid proportionately to the amounts paid up on the shares during any portion or portions of the period in respect of which the dividend is paid.
+80.7 If the directors act in good faith, they shall not incur any liability to the holders of shares conferring preferred rights for any loss they may suffer by the lawfully payment of an interim dividend on shares with deferred or non- preferred rights 81 Calculation of dividends 81.1 Exc ept as otherwise provided by these Article or the of Calculation of dividends its attached to shares, all dividends shall be- 1.9.
+81.1.1 declared and paid according to the amounts paid up on the shares on which the dividend is paid; and 81.2 apportioned and paid proportionately to the amounts paid up on the shares during any portion or portions of the period in respect of which the dividend is paid.
 If any share is issued on terms providing that it ranks for dividend as from a particular date that share ranks for dividend accordingly.
-3 / 81.3 For the purposes of calculating dividends, no account shall be taken of any amount which has been paid up on a share in advance of the due date for payment of that amount. İ 1
+81.3 For the purposes of calculating dividends, no account shall be taken of any amount which has been paid up on a share in advance of the due date for payment of that amount.
+F. 7